celioalonso/ruby-practical-apps/README.md

-# ruby-practical-apps
-practical applications in ruby
+# practical examples in ruby

 practical examples in ruby